mehrvarz/tremote_plugin_rpi_gpio/README.md

 P8, gpio, rpi_gpio|10
 ```

 Note that a plugin does not know anything about remote controls, about Bluetooth or how a button event is delivered to it.
 It only takes care of implementing the response action.
-The mapping file bindes the two sides together.
+The mapping file binds the two sides together.

 # Example console log